 - How to Plant

-Where to plant and what to plant will be situationally dependent, not want you want to hear, but good advice for good reason.
+Where to plant and what to plant will be situationally dependent, not want you to want to hear, but good advice for good reason.
 More research will undoubtedly lead to better strategies and better plots.
 You will most likely start with a small food plot in the woods, or a small opening next to a woodlot and/or Ag field.
 You’ll learn that this can be one of the best plots, but has its limitations, especially in attracting deer in the late season when snow hits.
 Food plot shape, size, and most importantly species selection all play a critical role in a plot’s success at attracting deer.
-When the right combination is achieved, mature bucks will feed in the plots, especially if the right access is setup and hunting pressure is kept to a minimum.
-A staging area food plot like a small clover plot or even the largest late season food sources are recipes that can draw bucks into the plot with plenty of shooting light to spare.
+When the right combination is achieved, mature bucks will feed in the plots, especially if the right access is set up and hunting pressure is kept to a minimum.
+A staging area food plot like a small clover plot or even the largest late-season food sources are recipes that can draw bucks into the plot with plenty of shooting light to spare.
 We’ve organized a few articles that will help you find the right combination, whether you’re a new food plotter or a season plot veteran.

 - Small Food Plots 101

 - Summer Food Plots

 - What Species is Best for Small Plots?